Technology

 “You can break your face, break your nose, break your facial bones, break your skull and bleed inside your skull,” Dr. Wally Ghurabi, medical director of one of the emergency departments at UCLA Medical Center in Santa Monica, told Bloomberg.

 But responsibility for the accidents is shared.
-Local legislation in California passed bill in September that “would require the operator of a motorized scooter to wear a helmet only if the operator is under 18 years of age” (emphasis my own).
+Local legislation in California passed a bill in September that “would require the operator of a motorized scooter to wear a helmet only if the operator is under 18 years of age” (emphasis my own).
 In the same month, three people died while riding scooters in Dallas, Cleveland, and Washington, D.C, prompting little to no regulatory measures from these cities to address safety for riders or pedestrians.

 Given their widespread popularity, the solution to the scooter problem is complex.
 Despite varying reactions to the electric scooter craze in Europe and the US, Asia-Pacific still dominates the market.
-And in early October, Bird launched in its fourth and fifth city outside of the US — Mexico City, which already housed scooter startup called Grinand in Brazil.
+And in early October, Bird launched in its fourth and fifth city outside of the US — Mexico City, which already housed a scooter startup called Grinand in Brazil.

 What’s clear in California and Spain and now France, is that scooters could make a tremendous impact on reducing traffic and potentially offer a lower-cost alternative to driving.
 The catch though, is whether or not scooter startups can collaborate on a viable implementation process that both meets the safety of pedestrians and riders and complies with local laws.
 In an interview with The Verge, a Bird Spokesperson affirmed this position.